CSA-OCP-GER/unicorn/challenges.network-policies.md

 #### Setup Network Policies ####

-Now, create the corresponding network policy that denies all incoming network traffic from other namespaces than "teama"
+Now, create the corresponding network policy that denies all incoming network traffic from other namespaces than "teama".

 ```yaml
 kind: NetworkPolicy